 As always, I’d love to hear your comments!

-Build strength to invert without a kick, shoulder mount like a boss or achieve your strongest splits ever… with my progressive strength programmes on the Pole PT app – Handspring Strength Programme coming soon!
-Click here to find out more!
+Build strength to invert without a kick, shoulder mount like a boss or achieve your strongest splits ever… with my progressive strength programmes on the Pole PT app!
+Click here to find out more about my online strength programmes for pole dancers!